OUR PERSONAL INFORMATION HANDLING PRACTICES

 We collect and store your personal information securely.
 Electronic and paper records containing your personal information are protected in accordance with the Australian Government Protective Security Policy Framework.
 We manage your personal information in accordance with the Australian Government records management regime.
 When no longer required, your personal information is destroyed or deleted according to the Administrative Functions Disposal Authority and our records authorities (2001/00000540 and 2007/00105946).

 We only use or disclose your personal information for the purposes for which it was given to us, i.e. purposes which are related to our functions as described under the ABS Act and the Census and Statistics Act.

 We do not usually disclose your personal information and are unlikely to disclose your personal information to overseas recipients.
-The Census and Statistics Act protects the confidentiality of your personal information.
+The ABS will never release any information of a personal or domestic nature that has been collected under the Census and Statistics Act.
 Instances where the ABS may disclose your personal information include where:

 Purposes for which we collect, hold, use and disclose personal information